okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-sign-in-to-spa-authjs/main/angular/guide.md

 | Logout redirect URIs | `http://localhost:4200`                             |
 | Allowed grant types  | Authorization Code                                  |

-> **Note:** It is important to choose the appropriate application type for apps which are public clients.
-Failing to do so may result in Okta API endpoints attempting to verify an app's client secret, which public clients are not designed to have, hence breaking the sign-in or sign-out flow.
+> **Note:** It’s important to choose the appropriate app type for apps that are public clients.
+Failing to do so may result in Okta API endpoints attempting to verify an app's client secret.
+Public clients aren’t designed to a client secret, hence breaking the sign-in or sign-out flow.
+>
 > **Note:** CORS is automatically enabled for the granted login redirect URIs.

 ## Create an Angular App